Diagnosability of labeled $\mathfrak{D_p}$ automata: A necessary and sufficient condition for diagnosability and algorithmically implementable results

-In this subsection, for a labeled max-plus automaton $\Acal^{\D}$ over a progressive dioid $\D$, we use the corresponding concurrent composition $\CCa(\Acal^\D_{\fsf},\Acal^\D_{\nsf})$ to give a sufficient and necessary condition for negation of its $E_f$-diagnosability (as in Definition~\ref{def'_diag_LMPautomata}).
-By Lemma~\ref{lem5_diag_LMPautomata}, we assume $\Acal^{\D}$ is stuck-free without loss of generality.
+In this subsection, for a labeled $\frakDp$-automaton $\Acal^{\frakDp}$, we use the corresponding concurrent composition $\CCa(\Acal^{\frakDp}_{\fsf},\Acal^{\frakDp}_{\nsf})$ to give a necessary and sufficient condition for its $E_f$-diagnosability (as in Definition~\ref{def'_diag_LMPautomata}).
+By Lemma~\ref{lem5_diag_LMPautomata}, we assume without loss of generality that $\Acal^{\frakDp}$ is stuck-free.